SketchUp/rubocop-sketchup/README.md

 * The [RuboCop](http://batsov.com/rubocop/) gem must also be installed.

+        gem install rubocop

 ### Install

 Install the `rubocop-sketchup` gem:

     gem install rubocop-sketchup

-Or if you use bundler put this in your Gemfile:
+Or, if you use [bundler](http://bundler.io/) put this in your Gemfile:

     gem 'rubocop-sketchup'